PetarV-/viral/README.md

 -   The next number is *n*, the number of bots that will be generated.
     This should be a non-negative integer not greater than 500.

--   The data for the $n$ bots should be placed in *n* distinct lines.
+-   The data for the *n* bots should be placed in *n* distinct lines.
     Each bot is described as a 4-tuple of whitespace-separated double precision floating-point numbers: